Fraud management framework: Payment cards

 Given that banks have limited operations capacity there should different levels of authentication in place for preventing fraud.
 Authentication can be classified by four categories.

-- Type of Verification: Verification can be done manually or through automated systems that handle large volumes of requests in a small span of time, reducing impact
+1. Type of verification: Verification can be done manually or through automated systems that handle large volumes of requests in a small span of time, reducing impact

-- Level of Verification: Cases which have been verified by automated system that must be operated manually
+2. Level of verification: Cases which have been verified by automated system that must be operated manually

-- Type of Customer: If the customer is high spender, they will generate more sales for the bank.
-These should have expedited authentication by proactively flagging and authenticating their card.
+4. Type of customer: If the customer is high spender, they will generate more sales for the bank.
+These should have exedited authentication by proactively flagging and authenticating their card.

 Fraud tagging is important to define the total scope of fraud losses.
 It can be done in two ways.